About the Division of Library, Archives and Museum Collections

-The Library–Archives Division acquires, preserves and provides access to documentary evidence about the history of Wisconsin, the United States and Canada.
+The Division of Library, Archives and Museum collections acquires, preserves and provides access to documentary and artifactual evidence about the history of Wisconsin, the United States, and Canada.
 With over 4 million items, our genealogy and history collections are among the largest and most comprehensive in the world documenting North American history.

 The Society's Library and Archives is also the American History Library for the University of Wisconsin, an official depository for local, state and federal government publications, and the State Archives which preserves state and local government records of historical importance.
 The Area Research Center Network, a unique alliance between the Historical Society and the four-year campuses of the UW System, makes most of the archival collections available within easy driving distance of all state residents.